netsoftacademy/50DaysofDevOPs/2024/day23/README.md

-## Day 23 AWS Serverless Advanced (Part -2)
+## Day 23 AWS CloudFront Advanced (Part -2)

- - Explain the basics of Amazon Dynamo DB
+ - How to give path for CloudFront Path Based routing with Multiple Origin
- - What is the Read/Write Capacity Modes
+ - Hands on CloudFront Custom Error Page
- - DynamoDB Backups for disaster recovery Hands on
+ - How to Control the Access to your Content Based on Country CloudFront
- - Describe the AWS API Gateway, Endpoint Types Hands on
+ - Hands on Disable CloudFront Distribution how to delete it

   - Today Sessions Notes:
   - Link
-  - AWS Serverless M.C.Q Quiz for Exam point of View
+  - AWS CloudFront Basics to Advanced M.C.Q Quiz for Exam point of View
   - Link

-  - Student work: Write an Article & post it on LinkedIn of Amazon DynamoDB, Types & AWS API Gateway
+  - Student work: Write an Article & post it on LinkedIn of Below services in CloudFront

  [← Previous Day](../day22/README.md) | [Next Day →](../day24/README.md)